divio/divio-cloud-docs/how-to/interact-database.rst

 ------------------------------------------

-It's beyond the scope of this article to give general guidance on using Postgres, but these examples will help give you an idea of some typical operations that you might undertake while using Divio Cloud.
+It's beyond the scope of this article to give general guidance on using Postgres, but these examples will give you an idea of some typical operations that you might undertake while using Divio Cloud.

 All the examples assume that you are interacting with the local database, running in its  ``db``